vertigobr/lets-nginx/README.md

 Before you begin, you'll need:

  1. A [place to run Docker containers](https://getcarina.com/) **with a public IP**.
 You can read a [quick intro to Carina here](CARINA.md);
  2. A domain name with an *A record* pointing to your cluster.
-You can get one for free on [no-ip.com](www.no-ip.com), there are loads of options available but don't get too picky;
+If you own a domain this is easy, just do it.
+If you don't, you can get one for free on [no-ip.com](www.no-ip.com), there are loads of options available but don't get too picky;
  3. The backend container, i.e. the very service you want to expose with nginx/letsencrypt.

 Please understand that letsencrypt requires a public IP to work.
 Don't be a whiny millenial about it.